ksdtech/findme/findme/README.md

 Keyboard expander for user names.
 Helpful for little ones.

 ## Build Instructions
 1. Make a tab-delimited text file that has a current list of your domain's user names.

-2. Enter configuration information in AppConfig.plist.
-There are three keys:
+    Add an "Empty" file to the Supporting Files group as "students.txt", and add it to the "findme" Xcode target.

+2. Add a Property List file to the Supporting Files group as AppConfig.plist, and also add it to the "findme" Xcode target.
+    The plist file needs three keys:
     * userDomainSuffix:  like "@example.com" (append this to user names)
     * updateURL:         "http://example.com/users"
     * updateApiKey:      "apikey" (sent to updateURL in Authorization header)